How's this for a change: Huskers enter week knowing who will start at QB come Saturday

 "My knee felt great out there (against the Wolverines)," said Martinez, who won the starting job during preseason camp.
 "I felt in good physical shape.
 I'll be even better going into this week."

-Nebraska head coach Scott Frost, during the team's weekly media luncheon, told reporters it's safe to say Martinez will be in the starting lineup for Saturday's 2:30 p.m. home game against Purdue.
+Nebraska coach Scott Frost, during the team's weekly media luncheon, told reporters it's safe to say Martinez will be in the starting lineup for Saturday's 2:30 p.m. home game against Purdue.

 Frost said Martinez's return to good health helps the team in that he'll be the quarterback getting the lion's share of practice repetitions with the first-string offense.
 Other than the week preceding a Sept.
 8 home loss to Colorado, that hasn't been the case.